-Teacher knowledge, beliefs, and classroom practice
+Teacher knowledge and responsive classroom practice

 Susan Swars Auslander is an associate professor of mathematics education in the Department of Early Childhood and Elementary Education (Grades PreK-5) at Georgia State University.
 She currently serves as the principal investigator (PI) on a $2.3 million, five-year National Science Foundation Noyce Track 3 project that focuses on the development of Elementary Mathematics Specialists in Gwinnett County Public Schools.
-Her research interests include the study of elementary teacher change and learning during mathematics teacher education, with a particular focus on the outcomes of mathematical knowledge for teaching, beliefs and classroom practice.
+Her research interests include the study of elementary teacher change and learning during mathematics teacher education, with a current focus on the outcomes of mathematical knowledge for teaching and responsive classroom practice.
 Her studies involve qualitative and quantitative methods as well as mixed methods.
 Recent publications are in Elementary School Journal, Educational Studies in Mathematics, Journal of Teacher Education, Journal of Mathematics Teacher Education, Mathematics Teacher Educator, International Journal of Teacher Development, Action in Teacher Education, International Journal of Social Research Methodology: Theory and Practice and Journal of Mixed Methods Research.

-Jacobs, T., & Swars Auslander, S. (2020).
-“Understanding a high stakes teacher performance assessment in mathematics through elementary prospective teachers’ lived experiences.”
-Journal of Mathematics Teacher Education, 1-22.
-Advance online publication. doi: 10.1007/s10857-020-09467-z
+Jacobs, T., & Swars Auslander, S. (2021).
+Understanding a high stakes teacher performance assessment in mathematics through elementary prospective teachers’ lived experiences.
+Journal of Mathematics Teacher Education, 24, 459-480. doi: 10.1007/s10857-020-09467-z

-Myers, K., Swars Auslander, S., Smith, S. Z., & Smith M. E. (2020).
-“Prospective Elementary Mathematics Specialists’ developing instructional practices: Support and mentorship during an authentic residency.”
-Journal of Mathematics Teacher Education, 1-22.
-Advance online publication. doi: 10.1007/s10857-020-09460-6
+Myers, K. D., Swars Auslander, S., Smith, S. Z., & Smith, M. E. (2021).
+Prospective Elementary Mathematics Specialists’ developing instructional practices: Support and mentorship during an authentic residency.
+Journal of Mathematics Teacher Education, 24, 309-330. doi: 10.1007/s10857-020-09460-6

-Myers, K., Swars Auslander, S., Smith, S. Z., Smith, M. E., & Fuentes, D. S. (2020).
-“Developing the pedagogical capabilities of Elementary Mathematics Specialists during a K-5 Mathematics Endorsement program.”
+Myers, K. D. Swars Auslander, S., Smith, S. Z., Smith, M. E., & Fuentes, D. S. (2020).
+Developing the pedagogical capabilities of Elementary Mathematics Specialists during a K-5 Mathematics Endorsement program.
 Journal of Teacher Education, 71, 261-274. doi: 10.1177/0022487119854437

 Swars Auslander, S., Smith, S. Z, & Smith, M. E. (2019).
-“Preparing Elementary Mathematics Specialists: Aspirations for a university endorsement program.”
+Preparing Elementary Mathematics Specialists: Aspirations for a university endorsement program.
 In N. P. Gallavan & L. G. Putney (Eds.), ATE teacher education yearbook XXVI, building upon inspirations and aspirations with hope, courage, and strength (v.2): Tomorrow’s leaders in classroom and schools (pp. 223-240).
 Lanham, MD: Rowman & Littlefield.

 Hughes, P., Swars Auslander, S., Stinson, D, & Fortner, C. (2019).
-“Elementary teachers’ mathematical beliefs and mathematics anxiety: How do they shape instructional practices?”
+Elementary teachers’ mathematical beliefs and mathematics anxiety: How do they shape instructional practices?
 School Science and Mathematics, 119, 213–222. doi: 10.1111/ssm.12329

-Swars Auslander, S., Hart, L. C., Carothers, J., Jacobs, T., & Chestnutt, C. (2018).
-“University mathematics content courses and elementary prospective teachers: A review of research from 1990-2014.”
+Swars Auslander, S., Hart, L. C., Carothers, J.,* Jacobs, T.,* & Chestnutt, C.* (2019).
+University mathematics content courses and elementary prospective teachers: A review of research from 1990-2014.
 Action in Teacher Education, 41, 23-42. doi: 10.1080/01626620.2018.1533902

-Swars, S. L., Smith, S. Z., Smith, M. E., Carothers, J., & Myers, K. (2018).
-“The preparation experiences of Elementary Mathematics Specialists: Examining influences on beliefs, content knowledge, and teaching practices.”
+Swars, S. L., Smith, S. Z., Smith, M. E., Carothers, J., & Myers, K. D. (2018).
+The preparation experiences of Elementary Mathematics Specialists: Examining influences on beliefs, content knowledge, and teaching practices.
 Journal of Mathematics Teacher Education, 21(2), 123-145. doi: 10.1007/s10857-016-9354-y

 Swars Auslander, S., Smith, S. Z, & Smith, M. E. (2017).
-“Cognitively Guided Instruction as a means of preparing elementary teacher candidates for edTPA Mathematics Assessment Task 4.”
+Cognitively Guided Instruction as a means of preparing elementary teacher candidates for edTPA Mathematics Assessment Task 4.
 In J. E. Many & R. B. Bhatnagar (Eds.), Implementing and analyzing performance assessments in teacher education (pp. 121-146).
 Charlotte, NC: Information Age Publishing.

 Swars, S. L., & Chestnutt, C. (2016).
-“Transitioning to the Common Core State Standards for Mathematics: A mixed-methods study of elementary teachers’ experiences and perspectives.”
+Transitioning to the Common Core State Standards for Mathematics: A mixed methods study of elementary teachers’ experiences and perspectives.
 School Science and Mathematics, 116(4), 212-224. doi: 10.1111/ssm.12171

 Lack, B., Swars, S. L., & Meyers, B. (2014).
-“Low- and high-achieving sixth-grade students’ access to participation during mathematics discourse.”
+Low- and high-achieving sixth grade students’ access to participation during mathematics discourse.
 The Elementary School Journal, 115(1), 97-123. doi: 10.1086/676947